 Working with the management and radiology department of Our Ladies Children’s Hospital Crumlin and the CMRF, Straight Ahead has identified a need for safer radiology and surgical equipment to provide better outcomes to each child in Orthopaedic care.

-An EOS scanner would reduce patient radiation exposure by a multiple of 5 to 10 times or a reduction of ninety times over a CT (computed tomography) scan of the spine.
+The scanner reduces a patients radiation exposure by a multiple of 5 to 10 times or a reduction of ninety times over a CT (computed tomography) scan of the spine.
 It also massively increases image quality and overall efficiency.

 Straight Ahead is also facilitating discussion around international best practice in Orthopaedic care.
 Straight Ahead has supported visits by international experts in children’s orthopaedics.
 The team has also facilitated reviews, clinical care discussions and specialist conferencing on some of the most complicated and most common orthopaedic challenges facing our young people.